 - Educational accreditation is a type of quality assurance process which provides an external evaluation of educational institutions or programmes to determine if standards are met. - If standards are met, accredited status is granted by the agency. - Educational accreditation is typically conducted by a government organization, such as a ministry of education. - Accreditation of CPD provision assumes that the CPD activity is fit for purpose and addresses the needs and requirements of the attendees. - In the UK for example the British Dental Association (BDA), state for their annual conference, that all sessions are 'approved for accreditation of CPD hours and comply with the General Dental Council's verifiable CPD requirements'. - One might , therefore, assume that accreditation is in place - However, the GDC itself does not approve any education provider or course for verifiable CPD (certified with CPD points).
-Rather, it specifies the conditions which must be met in order for a CPD activity (GUIDANCE) to be considered verifiable and thus appropriately certified (www.GDC-orq). - All four of the following conditions must be met: - 1.
+Rather, it specifies the conditions which must be met in order for a CPD activity (GUIDANCE) to be considered verifiable and thus appropriately certified (www.GDC-org). - All four of the following conditions must be met: - 1.
 A certificate (or other type of documentary proof) that proves that the individual took part in the activity must be provided. - should document the number of hours spent by the individual on the activity. - 2.
 The activity must have 'concise educational aims and objectives'. - 3.
 The activity must have 'clear anticipated outcomes'. - 4.
-The activity must have 'quality controls' - usually includes the opportunity for participants to give feedback, with a view to improving quality. - The dental professional is responsible for deciding whether or not to count an activity as verifiable CPD. - Using professional judgement they are expected to decide whether or not the activity meets all four of the conditions for verifiable CPD.
+The activity must have 'quality controls' - usually includes the opportunity for participants to give feedback, with a view to improving quality. - The 'educational aims and objectives' and the 'anticipated learning outcomes' must be recorded on the certificate. - The dental professional is responsible for deciding whether or not to count an activity as verifiable CPD. - Using professional judgement they are expected to decide whether or not the activity meets all four of the conditions for verifiable CPD.